Madrid great Gento, winner of 6 European Cups, dies at 88

 ”Paco Gento truly represents all the values of Real Madrid, and has been and will continue to be a reference for madridistas and for the sporting world,” Madrid said in a statement. ”He will always be remembered by madridistas and all football fans as one of their greatest.”

+Gento was a crucial piece in the team that won five consecutive European Cups from 1956-60, and he also helped it lift the trophy in 1966.
+He played in eight European finals in total – a record he shares with AC Milan defender Paolo Maldini – coming up short of the title in 1962 and 1964.
+Gento played in 88 European Cup games, scoring 31 goals.

+Madrid fans will have a chance to say goodbye to Gento starting Tuesday evening, when his body will be placed at the club’s presidential box at the Santiago Bernabeu Stadium.
+A private funeral will be held at a later date in his hometown of Guarnizo in northern Spain.

-Gento is survived by his wife, Mari Luz, and sons Francisco and Julio.
+Gento is survived by his wife, Mari Luz, sons Francisco and Julio, and granddaughters Aitana and Candela.

 —